mendelt/bluepill-howto/src/blink.md

 # Blink a led
-Now we will set up a first working program for the bluepill to blink a led.
-This will show how to set up a Rust project to target the board.
-And how to quickly build and run your software on the board using OpenOCD and the GDB debugger.
+In this chapter we will walk through a simle but complete project from start to finish.
+We will first set up a Rust project to target the stm32 on the bluepill board.
+We will create a simple program to blink a led.
+Then we will demonstrate how to build the code and program the board and we will show how to run the program in a debugger.

-But first we will connect our hardware so we are able to talk to it.

-## Connect the STM32 and the bluepill

-TODO: explain connecting the stm32 to the debug header and usb
-TODO: test the connection

 ## Set up the project
 > ### The easy way